deepPublicGit/resume-website/README.md

 ## Features

-- **PDF Resume Viewer**: View resumes in PDF format with a clean, responsive interface
+- **PDF Resume Viewer**: View resumes in PDF format with a clean, responsive interface.
-- **Chatbot**: Ask questions about the resume and get instant responses
+- **Chatbot**: Ask questions about the resume and get instant responses.
-- **Responsive Design**: Works on desktop and mobile devices
+- **Responsive Design**: Works on desktop and mobile devices.
-- **Easy Navigation**: Simple and intuitive user interface
+- **Easy Navigation**: Simple and intuitive user interface.

 ## Technologies Used